SEO For Non-Profits 5 Basic Tips

-There are two main parts to SEO, on page and off page.
+There are two main parts to SEO, on-page and off page.
 On page are the change you make to a site to get better search traffic and off page are things not directly done to the website to increase search rankings.
 There are many different (and hotly debated) advanced strategies in the wold of SEO that digital marketers will use to try and achieve this.
-Yet, if you start with the basics, you can usually get a good head start over those your trying to rank over.
+Yet, if you start with the basics, you can usually get a good head start over those you’re trying to rank over.
 Here are 5 basic SEO tips for non-profits.

-Do a little research.
+Do a little research

-Choose your domain name and URLs carefully.
+Choose your domain name and URLs carefully

 Though it may not help as much as it used to, having your main keyword or even cause in your domain name does not hurt.
-In fact in many cases we have seen top spots still going to domains and URLs that have their main keyword or cause in them.
+In fact in many cases, we have seen top spots still going to domains and URLs that have their main keyword or cause in them.

-Use your main keyword in the page title.
+Use your main keyword in the page title

 Your page title is the next most important thing to search engines like Google.
 It tells the search engine what that page is about.
-If your organization is about after school programs, one of your pages should have a page title that has ?after school programs?
+If your organization is about after-school programs, one of your pages should have a page title that has after-school programs.

-If you are using WordPress, use a SEO Plugin.
+If you are using WordPress, use a SEO Plugin

 WordPress powers about a third of the internet, so it makes sense to cover this.
 If your Nonprofit has chosen to have a site powered by WordPress, there are several good plugins out there that will help you create on page SEO rather easily.
 The one I suggest for beginners is Yoast.
 Yoast has several really cool features that will help walk you through what you need to do on your site to help your on-page SEO.

-Create a Google Search Console account and submit a sitemap to Google.
+Create a Google Search Console account and submit a sitemap to Google

 This tip is aimed directly at Google, and that is because the majority of search traffic comes from there.
 Google Search Console ( AKA Google Webmaster Tools) is hub created by Google where you can submit your website to be crawled and indexed ( how Google reads your site) and get information about your site.
 For the moment, we are just going to focus on submitting a site map.